READ TIME: 13 Minutes

 Ensure you contact the HMRC Coronavirus (COVID-19) helpline, if you are unable to pay other tax bills.

-Ensure you make notes, including date, time, whom you spoke with and your details of your discussion.
+Ensure you make notes, including date, time, whom you spoke with and the details of your discussion.

-And your business is affected by the coronavirus (COVID-19), then make a claim through the Self-Employment Income Support Scheme.
+And your business is affected by the coronavirus (COVID-19), then claim the Self-Employment Income Support Scheme.

 If you fail to satisfy the criteria, then, providing you owe less than £10,000, you may qualify for a Time to Pay Arrangement online?